 Gîtes, mainly found along the Chemins de Saint-Jacques, offer dormitory-style accommodation to cater for the large numbers of walkers (although double rooms are sometimes available).

+If you are not carrying a sleeping bag, bed sheets and a towel will be provided for a small fee.
+The price will often include a home-cooked dinner but if not, cooking facilities in a communal kitchen will be available.
 The gîte may be locked once everyone leaves in the morning and not reopen until late in the afternoon – keep this in mind if you arrive in the middle of the day.

 In Spain, if you wish to sleep in the gîte, you must show your crédencial or pilgrim’s passport to prove you are walking the Compostelle.